Frequently asked questions relating to physical and mental health support during the Coronavirus situation.

 The outbreak of coronavirus disease 2019 (COVID-19) may be stressful.
 Fear and anxiety about a disease can cause strong emotions in adults and children.

 It is important for anyone experiencing family violence to know that family violence is never ok, no matter the circumstances or situation.
 Victoria Police has indicated that their family violence response will not change as a result of the COVID-19 pandemic.

-If you are unsafe and wish to seek advice, information, personal support or need to find alternative accommodation please contact 000 if it is an emergency.
 Should you need support to help stop you using violence against your family please contact: 1300 766 491.

 Do you need Information in selected languages and access to translators?